Azubikeamala/azubikeamala/README.md

 Hi, I’m Amalachukwu Azubike, an application developer and cybersecurity analyst with over a decade of experience in technology, starting from desktop support and IT support roles to gaining cybersecurity certifications in 2023.
-I’m currently studying Computer Application Development, where I’m expanding my knowledge in system analysis, web design, software development, and database management.
+Irecently completed a post graduate diploma in Computer Application Development, where I expanded my knowledge in system analysis, web design, software development, and database management.

 <br>

-🔭 Currently studying: Computer Application Development
+🔭 Recent Graduate: Computer Application Development
-🌱 Working on: Advanced JavaScript, React, Node.js, SQL, MongoDB, HTML, EJS, Express, C# (WPF), and XAML
+🌱 Working on: Advanced JavaScript, AML, React, Node.js, SQL, MongoDB, HTML, EJS, Express, C# (WPF), and XAML
-👯 Looking to collaborate on: Application Security, System Development, and Web Development
+👯 Looking to collaborate on: Frontend Development, Full Stack Development, UI/UX, Application Security, System Development, and Web Development
-💬 Feel free to ask about: IT Security, Application Development, and System Design
+💬 Feel free to ask about: Frontend, IT Security, Application Development, and System Design
 📫 Reach me at: onyenweamala@gmail.com
 ⚡ Fun fact: I’m a sponge for learning new ways to "get things done."